Well first, let me apologize for the bossy title.

 We’re constantly told that to BE ENOUGH, we have to DO “ENOUGH.”

 Now, I wrote a whole book about how this is not true, but still, I get haunted by the lies.
-They sneak up on me like ninjas whispering: “your bathroom sink is gross right now, you Complete Failure As a Human Being.”
+They sneak up on me like ninjas whispering: “your bathroom sink is gross right now, you are a Complete Failure As a Human Being.”

 Doing less in your homeschool